 K: As I mentioned before, it is impossible to be 100% prepared for a service trip like this.
 What I thought would be one of my biggest barriers, the language barrier was actually less challenging than believed.
 The communication and emotions exchanged through no words, but often time laughter and expressions, are so much stronger than I could have ever anticipated.
 I was fortunate enough to be in the room when a mother was able to hear her baby’s heart rate for the first time, and in that moment, the differences of languages was not relevant at all.

 Instead, one thing I found challenging was the diet change we had to make for an international trip.
-It seems so silly, but the affects the food and water can have on our bodies when we are not accustomed to it can really make or break a trip — especially one where the goal is to help others.
+It seems so silly, but the effects the food and water can have on our bodies when we are not accustomed to it can really make or break a trip — especially one where the goal is to help others.
 Preparation is key!

 What did you find rewarding?